parked vehicles

 • No dealer fees or markups

-• Potential for direct negotiation with the owner
+• Direct negotiation with the owner

-Cons:
+• Cons:

 • No warranty or return policy

-• Requires thorough inspection and due diligence
+• Requires careful inspection and due diligence

 • Higher risk of scams or hidden issues